For urgent consular assistance call

 You'll need to purchase a tourist card at the airport.
 This permits you to visit Nicaragua for up to 90 days.

-Nicaragua is a member country to the Central American Border Control Agreement (CA-4), along with:
+Nicaragua is a member country of the Central American Border Control Agreement (CA-4), along with:

-With a CA-4 tourist visa, you can travel freely by land between member countries within the 90-day period.
+With a CA-4 tourist visa, you can travel freely by land between member countries within a 90-day period.

 Your tourist card is dated from the first point of entry in any member country.

-You can apply to extend the CA-4 visa before it expires at Nicaraguan Immigration (Spanish).
+You can apply to extend the CA-4 visa at Nicaraguan Immigration (Spanish) before it expires.

 If you overstay the visa without an extension, you may be: